 Prove You’re a Cultural Fit

 A traditionalist who’s used to a vertical management structure and lots of regulations won’t do well in a casual workplace.
-Likewise, someone who prefers an open door style with a casual approach to supervising workers won’t fit well in an extremely structured work environment.
+Likewise, someone who prefers an open-door style with a casual approach to supervising warehouse associates won’t fit well in an extremely structured work environment.

 Share a bit about your style, and how it will fit in well with the organization.
 As mentioned above, you’ll have to do some research to learn about workplace culture.